lara-zeus/dynamic-dashboard/docs/customization.md

 weight: 4
 ---

-to customize the layout, you can change the default layout in the config file
+to customize the layout, you can change the default layout in the `zeus.php` config file

 ```php
 'layout' => 'zeus::components.app',